dalten-collective/keep/User stories.md

 - Restore my agent's state from a backup on a remote ship.
 - Back up an agent to a file in the host OS.
 - Restore an agent from a file in the host OS (requires working get directory).

-  - All of the above scenarios should also attempt to back up and restore any subscriptions that the agent has, though it should be noted that restoration cannot be guaranteed to succeed.
+All of these end user scenarios should also attempt to back up and restore any subscriptions that the agent has, though it should be noted that restoration cannot be guaranteed to succeed.
 In case of failure, I should be alerted of this, so that I can try to figure out how to initiate subscription by other means.